skelterjohn/wgo/readme.md

 - Provide a vendoring approach to dependency management for open source Go programs.
 - Eventually be merged into the go tool itself (ha ha).

+####Philosophy?####

+`go get` is not a tool to manage dependencies, it is a tool to acquire them.
+So, trying to cram dependency management underneath `go get` is a fundamental mistake and will only make for awkward source repos and usage.

+The approach used by wgo is to go *on top* of the go tool (and `go get`).
+It manages your entire workspace, and uses the go commands to operate on your workspace.

+As a result, github repositories that are made to work with `go get` do not work as wgo workspaces.
+This incongruency is intentional: `go get` fetches a single piece of your project, while wgo manages the whole thing.

+The wgo tool also uses a Go-agnostic tool, vendor (github.com/skelterjohn/vendor), to manage versions of dependencies.
+There is no reason to restrict vendoring goodness to Go projects.

 ####Typical use####

 ```